uwcse440/web-cse440-wi19/angular-workspace/src/app/assignments/readings/readings.component.content.md

 #### Grading

 This assignment will be graded on a scale of __10 points__:
-- Main points: 2 pts
+- Main Points of Paper: 3 pts
 - Critiques and Limitations: 2 pts
-- How Would You Change the Paper Methods?: 2 pts
-- Applying Insights and Improving Design: 2 pts
+- Applying Insights to Project: 3 pts
 - Report Clarity and Presentation: 2 pts

 ## Reading 3: Storyboarding and Video Prototyping